 - Implied in If the Emperor Had a Text-to-Speech Device.
 When their father is dying, blacksmiths He'Stan and Tu'Shan need to make a lot of money in a hurry.
 However, all they can make are funeral masks.

 - My Little Pony: Friendship Is Magic: Rarity suffers this twice:

 - Shown in a Yet Another Christmas Carol plot in "For Whom the Sweetie Belle Toils" when Luna shows Sweetie Belle what the consequences of her actions in sabotaging Rarity's headpiece for Sapphire Shores will be if she doesn't fix things.
-Namely the headpiece falls apart when Sapphire tries it on during a dress rehearsal, Rarity loses her credibility due it, obsesses over the mistake to the point she won't even speak to her friends anymore and ultimately stuck in a fetal position while her dress shop falls into ruin.
+Namely the headpiece falls apart when Sapphire tries it on during a dress rehearsal, Rarity loses her credibility due to it, obsesses over the mistake to the point she won't even speak to her friends anymore and ultimately stuck in a fetal position while her dress shop falls into ruin.

 - Happens again in "Inspiration Manifestation", though this time due to Rarity not designing a cart for a puppeteer properly and getting chastised for it.
-Spike finds her in the dress shop suffering Heartbreak and Ice Cream, which prompts him to help her gain her spark back via a ominous-looking book he finds in the Castle of the Two Sisters.
+Spike finds her in the dress shop suffering Heartbreak and Ice Cream, which prompts him to help her gain her spark back via an ominous-looking book he finds in the Castle of the Two Sisters.

 - Phineas and Ferb: